a-rey/writeups/bashed.md

 f.close
 ```

-When looing for the file `test.txt`, it seems to be owned by `root`:
+When looking for the file `test.txt`, it seems to be owned by `root`:

 ```bash
 sudo -u scriptmanager find / -iname test.txt -type f -exec ls -lad {} \; 2>/dev/null